 - Residents are reminded that social gatherings in apartments should be conducted in such a manner that is considerate of apartmentmates and neighbors.
 Parties should be concluded by 11:00 p.m.
 Monday-Thursday.
-On Fridays, Saturdays, Sundays or on evenings immediately preceding holidays, the deadline is 1:00 a.m.
+On Fridays, Saturdays, the deadline is 1:00 a.m.
 Parties may never occur in hallways or in any common areas.

 - For the consideration of your neighbors noise (eg. music and loud conversations) from your gathering should not be heard in adjoining apartments.

 - Quiet hours may be added during exam periods or for other special circumstances.
 Of course, twenty-four hour courtesy hours are always in effect.